07 July 2018

 How do we invest so that it yields dividends in the future?

-It is quite simple, Jesus tells us in the Beatitudes, our Gospel reading this afternoon.
-Blessed or happy are … an amazing list of people we never expect to be happy or blessed: the poor, the gentle, those who mourn, the hungry and the thirsty, those who seek justice and show mercy, those with big hearts; those who not only want peace but who make peace, demand peace; those who are persecuted and abused and maligned.
+It is quite simple, Jesus tells us in the Beatitudes (Matthew 5: 1-12a): blessed or happy are … an amazing list of people we never expect to be happy or blessed: the poor, the gentle, those who mourn, the hungry and the thirsty, those who seek justice and show mercy, those with big hearts; those who not only want peace but who make peace, demand peace; those who are persecuted and abused and maligned.

-But Laura and Mark, Richard and Alison, Don and Joan, everyone here who is married, everyone here who has found a little more love in life because of the marriage of others, happiness and love are not rights, they come as gifts.
+But Nicky and Rob, Hilary and Simon, Deirdre and Michael, everyone here who is married, everyone here who has found a little more love in life because of the marriage of others, all know that happiness and love are not rights, they come as gifts.

 And the best way of saying thanks for those gifts is not to leave them to one side, wrapped up in colourful paper, ribbons and bows.
 The best way to say thank you for a gift is to use it.

 Use the love and happiness that you have received as gifts.
-Pass it, particularly to those who need it most.
+Pass it on, particularly to those who need it most.
 Let your love be signs of the Kingdom of God.